kfsofronas/ksofronas.me/index.md

 _Audio/Video Technician_

-- Install, adjust, and operate speakers, lights, projectors, and other equipment for over 30 on-campus events.
+- Work with a team to install, adjust, and operate speakers, lights, projectors, and other equipment for over 30 on-campus events.
-- Control event lights and sound for live events, before and after performances.
+- Organize and maintain current inventory of equipment, including ordering replacement parts

 **Jersey Fine Wines** , New Providence, NJ May 2019 – January 2021